-But that doens’t mean that flexing it occasionally is going to hurt you.
+But that doesn’t mean that flexing it is going to hurt you.

 The same happens when working out.
-The muscle ache you feel after is damage of your muscles.
-But what your body does is actually make them strong after that to prevent any damage happening in the future.
+The muscle ache you feel after is damage to your muscles.
+But what your body does is make them stronger after that to, prevent any damage happening in the future.

-I don’t know if this also works for your intervertebral disc, but I’m possitive that it doens’t cause back pain or a herniated disc.
+I don’t know if this also works for your intervertebral disc, but I’m positive that it doesn’t cause back pain or a herniated disc.

-In fact, another study showed that elite athletes that bend a lot like cross–country skiers don’t have a bigger change on back pain then people that don’t.
+Another study showed that elite athletes that bend a lot like cross–country skiers don’t have a more significant change on back pain than people that don’t.

 So once again, bending your back is not dangerous and doesn’t cause back pain.
 So let’s continue in discovering how you can bend your back without pain.